Skip to main content

 "What do you think about Trump not disavowing Fuentes this whole time?"
 Ralph asked.

-“He can’t,” Spencer replied.
-“Look, he never really disavowed me, he never disavowed the alt-right, he never disavowed Charlottesville.
-He doesn’t disavow his own people.”
+"He can't," Spencer replied(link is external).
+"Look, he never really disavowed me, he never disavowed the alt-right, he never disavowed Charlottesville.
+He doesn't disavow his own people."

 "He won't disavow his own people," Spencer continued.
 "He does know who butters his bread, and so he's not gonna do it. ...
 I don't think he's going to do it and I think if he's forced to do it, it would ultimately be a weakness.
 I think any Republican that's denouncing this stuff is going to lose.
 Any Republican that denounces Ye is going to lose because they're ultimately denouncing their own people."